Strive4impact Home < > About Me < > Photos < > Sign My Guestbook < > Search < > Links < > ADD URL

 Renee

-In reference to http://www.strive4impact.com/china
+In reference to My China Pictures

 While browsing the Internet on scar tissue - I came up with your sight.
 I've been searching for a few months and this was the first time I saw your sight.
 All others on scar tissue just say the inability to bend the knee - which I can to some degree.
 I had knee replacement 8 months ago and I can still feel the implant.
 The surgeon said that everything is fine and is it probably scar tissue.
 He said other than moving the knee - (he didn't give any more specific exercises) - there was nothing to be done.
 I was so upset when he said this.
 He is a top doctor in my area in computer surgery and was shocked that there is nothing he can do.
 I made copies of your sight and will reread.
 At least I know there is some hope with massage therapy which I was never told to do.
 I also had that CPM machine and used it every day in rehab - but I wasn't given it to come home.
 I did Rehab, PT (as much as insurance would allow) and exercised at home.
 I don't do much now but ride the bike a little.
 Walking hurts my hip (which he said was probably caused from my back??)